lightbend/fdp-sample-applications/apps/anomaly-detection/README.md

 # Anomaly Detection using Deep Learning

 This application demonstrates a full lifecycle of anomaly detection using supervised learning developed using deep learning and leveraging [Intel BigDL](https://software.intel.com/en-us/articles/bigdl-distributed-deep-learning-on-apache-spark) as the implementation framework.

 The application consists of the following modules:

 * **Data publisher:** Generates simulated CPU signal data based on a probability distribution and publishes to Kafka
 * **Data collector:** Collects data from Kafka and stores them in InfluxDB for use by machine learning and visualization
 * **Data ingester:** Ingests data from InfluxDB and prepares them in CSV format for model training
 * **Model training:** Trains a deep learning model
 * **Model publisher:** Publishes the trained model and some useful statictics to Kafka to be used by the model server
 * **Model serving:** Serving models in real time and updating them as new models will become available.
-Its based on the [minibook](https://www.lightbend.com/blog/serving-machine-learning-models-free-oreilly-ebook-from-lightbend).
+It's based on the [minibook](https://www.lightbend.com/blog/serving-machine-learning-models-free-oreilly-ebook-from-lightbend).
 This module is here for demonstration purposes only.
 It is absolete and not in use any more.
 * **Speculative model serving:** Serving models, leveraging speculative execution and voting decision making, in real time and updating them as new models will become available.
 Based on this [blog post](https://developer.lightbend.com/blog/2018-05-24-speculative-model-serving/index.html)